Helping you grow closer to God

 Notice he says that we were enemies in our minds, notice the little phrase, “because of our evil behavior.”
 See, the fact is that we are all narcissists to a high degree and we want to please me and my world and I want to be king!
 I want to be my own god.
 And I want to do certain things and certain behaviors and because of that I say, “I don’t want You.”

 And God, here’s the thing, are you ready for this?
 He doesn’t want you to fit into some little religious mold.
-He longs to forgive you and give you a pardon, invite you into a relationship, and be your friend and be better than any friend you have ever, ever had, who would be available, who would accept you as you are, that would help you grow, that would deal with issues of your past, who would always be willing to listen, and give you the strength and the resources – whatever you need – to become who you long to become and, better, who He wants you to become.
+He longs to forgive you and give you a pardon, invite you into a relationship, and be your friend and be better than any friend you have ever, ever had, and give you the strength and the resources – whatever you need – to become who you long to become and, better, who He wants you to become.

 The second thing Jesus wants this Christmas is He wants to make you holy and whole.
 Okay, He doesn’t just want to give you a gift and take you from this kingdom of darkness and put His Spirit inside of you and say, “Okay, you are My child.”
 He wants that to begin a process of transformation.